ShainLab/HLAkit/README.md

 ## Calculating coverage of exome-wide Normal and Tumor bams
 Use gatk CollectHsMetrics to calculate exome-wide coverage and use MEAN_BAIT_COVERAGE as input for WESnormalcoverage and WEStumorcoverage.

+## Grooming WES Normal and Tumor bam files
+Before running HLAkit, make sure to deduplicate the WES bam files using `gatk MarkDuplicates` to reduce the run time and memory usage.

 ## Run:
 Use 4 or 8 threads for multithreading.